OffGridNetworks/fuse-box-create-react-app/README.md

-# FuseBox Create React App
+# Fuse-Box Create React App

 Create React apps and components with no build configuration, with [FuseBox](http://fuse-box.org).